 to Year 2

-We would like to extend a warm welcome to you and your child as they join Year 2.
+We would like to extend a warm welcome to you and your child.
 We are excited to be working with you and teaching your children.
 In order to make a smooth transition from Year one to Year

 How can we help your child be the best that they can be?